Video Lighting Guide Part 3: Basic Lighting Setups

 Creating good lighting isn’t an exact science.
 It depends on the scene, the mood you want to convey, and many others.
 So be creative.

-For example, while it is common to use a fill light, it is not necessary.
-In the video below, the lovely and talented Eve Hazelton from Realm Pictures builds a scene without any fill lights.
+For example, while using a fill light is common, it is unnecessary.
+The lovely and talented Eve Hazelton from Realm Pictures in the video below builds a scene without any fill lights.

-That said, it is always a good idea to know the basics and work from there.
+That said, knowing the basics and working from there is always a good idea.
 If something doesn’t work, you can always fall back to a basic setup that works and rework the scene from there.

 If you have any comments or questions, please let me know in the comments.